 7. Who can help me prepare for my med school interviews?

 There are many resources to help you prepare for medical school interviews.
 One of the best ways is to use mock medical school interviews, as they are the closest simulation to the real deal.
-You can also seek help from medical school advisor or medical school admission consultants, who can give you personalized feedback on your interview answers and interview performance.
+You can also seek help from medical school admission consultants, who can give you personalized feedback on your interview answers and interview performance.

 8. What should I avoid in my answer to “why do you want to become a doctor?”